saikirankolchelma/multi_agent_Qa_Rag_chatbot/README.md

 # 🤖 Advanced Agentic RAG Chatbot with MCP

 This project implements a sophisticated, agent-based Retrieval-Augmented Generation (RAG) chatbot capable of answering complex questions from a knowledge base of multiple document types.
-The architecture is built on a scalable **Model Context Protocol (MCP)** using Redis and features an advanced two-stage retrieval pipeline to ensure high-accuracy answers powered by the state-of-the-art **Mistral-7B** model
+The architecture is built on a scalable **Model Context Protocol (MCP)** using Redis and features an advanced two-stage retrieval pipeline to ensure high-accuracy answers powered by the state-of-the-art **Mistral-7B** model.

+### 🎥 Demo Video & プレゼンテーション

+*   **[Link to Your 5-Minute Video Presentation]**
+*   **[Link to the Architecture Presentation PDF in this Repo]**

 ---